 Improvisor is a podcast examining the lives of experimental musicians and sound artists in London.
-Through monthly conversations with artists from the thriving UK improvisation scene, this podcast explores the lives and creative practices of many of its performers.
+Featuring conversations and music with artists from the thriving UK improvisation scene, this podcast explores the lives and creative practices of many of its performers.

 I am fascinated to find out how artists came to be part of the improvisation scene, how they find their creative inspiration and what they see as being the future of improvised and experimental music.